Wilderness Medicine Training Center International

 • Wash all raw fruits and vegetables with soap and potable water; wash all cooking utensils and pots in hot, soapy water and sanitize, do not cook or clean-up if you are sick.

-Transmission of COVID-19 and other respiratory diseases occurs via respiratory droplets through coughing, sneezing, and aerosol clouds.
-The risk of disease transmission depends on the amount virus in the local community and increases in enclosed, poorly ventilated spaces and with the amount of face-to-face skill lab and simulation time.
-Surgical and cloth masks do not provide adequate protection; buffs and bandanas are essentially useless against all but the largest respiratory droplets.
+Transmission of air-borne respiratory diseases—COVID-19, Respiratory Syncytial Virus (RSV), Influenza, etc.—occurs via respiratory droplets through coughing, sneezing, and aerosol clouds.
+The risk of disease transmission depends on the amount of virus in the local community: It increases in enclosed, poorly ventilated spaces, and with the amount of face-to-face skill lab and simulation time.
+Surgical and cloth masks do not provide adequate protection; buffs and bandanas are useless against all but the largest respiratory droplets.
 N-95, KN-95, and NF-95 respirators protect both the wearer and others.

-• Those at high risk of severe disease should discuss the decision to attend a course with their physician before registering for the course.
+• Discuss the decision to attend a course with your physician before registering for the course if you have pre-existing health issues.

-• That anyone registering for an in-person course consider purchasing trip insurance in the event that COVID-19 or other covered circumstances impact your participation in the course.
+• Consider purchasing trip insurance in the event that sickness or other covered circumstances impact your participation in an in-person course.
 There are no refunds once you register and pay for a course.

-• That anyone's decision to wear a mask for additional protection during a course is respected.
+• Respect an individual's decision to wear a mask during a course.

-• That students wear gloves (provided) during necessary skill labs and simulations and properly dispose of and wash or sanitize hands immediately afterward.
+• Wear gloves (provided) during skill labs and simulations and properly dispose of and wash or sanitize your hands immediately afterward.

 FAQs